 When Celebrities License Their Names: Turning Fame Into Fortune

-Celebrities don’t always own the products they promote.
-Licensing is appealing because it allows celebrities to profit from their fame without taking on the challenges of running a business.
-For more on the basics of licensing, check out this guide to licensing agreements.
+Celebs don’t always own what they promote!
+Licensing lets them cash in on their fame without the business headaches.
+For the lowdown, check out this guide to licensing agreements.

 How Celebrities Make Money Through Licensing